Bacterial Meningitis Requirements

 What is Needed?
 Valid proof of an initial bacterial meningitis vaccination or booster dose during the five-year period preceding, and at least 10 days prior to, the first class day of the first semester in which the student initially enrolls at an institution or valid proof of exemption

 Why is it Needed?
-A student cannot register for classes, attend on-campus classes or live on campus without valid proof of vaccination or exemption on file with the TAMUK Student Health and Wellness Office
+A student cannot register for classes, attend on-campus classes or live on campus without valid proof of vaccination or exemption on file with the Texas A&M University Kingsville Student Health and Wellness Office

 When Does it Need to Be Submitted?
-Students should submit proof of their vaccination as soon as possible but no later than at least 15 days prior to their orientation session
+Students should submit proof of their vaccination at least 10-15 days prior to their orientation session

 Where Does it Need to Be Submitted?
 Proof of vaccination or exemption should be provided to TAMUK Student Health and Wellness by mail, fax or in person: